mrvautin/expressCart/README.md

 You may want to create a static page to show contact details, about us, shipping information etc.

 New static pages are setup via `/admin/settings/pages`.

-## Upgrade from embedded DB to MongoDB

-If you start using an embedded DB and decide your website is needing a dedicated MongoDB server you can simply upgrade by following these steps:

-1. **IMPORTANT** Backup your `/data` folder
-2. Ensure the MongoDB settings in the `/config/settings.json` file are added and are correct
-3. Run `npm run dbUpgrade`
-4. All done!